 Click 4: Define the Contract Manager

-You might want to know; which vendor has won a contract, the status of a contract, which vendors responed to the tender or are associated with the contract and hold associated prices, and so on..
+You might want to know; which vendor has won a contract, the status of a contract, which vendors responded to the tender or are associated with the contract and hold associated prices, and so on…

-You can incorporate and link price list data in the purchase-to-pay cycle/ system as a catalog source, so that data is exposed to requisitioners at point of purchase.
+You can incorporate and link price list data in the Purchase-to-Pay cycle/system as a catalogue source, so that data is exposed to requisitioners at point of purchase.
 This is a great way to improve contract compliance.

 Click 8: Categorisation

-You will also want to categorize items based on value, perceived risk and relationship you have with the vendor.
-The system enables you to group contracts by those elements to manage performance and minimize risk.
+You will also want to categorise items based on value, perceived risk and relationship you have with the vendor.
+The system enables you to group contracts by those elements to manage performance and minimise risk.

 Click 9: Payments

-You can remove administration burden on Accounts Payable by driving regular payments from Contract Management.
-Regardless of your ERP or Accounts Payable system, contracts that have been created in the system can be exposed to Accounts Payable for automatic matching, approval and straight-through processing ready for payment.
+You can remove administration burden on Accounts Payable (AP) by driving regular payments from contract management.
+Regardless of your ERP or AP system, contracts that have been created in the system can be exposed to AP for automatic matching, approval and straight-through processing ready for payment.

-You may wish to record notes & amendments to contracts.
+You may wish to record notes and amendments to contracts.

 Click 11: Vendor rating